-The University of New Haven is proud to partner with Blackbird Studios to offer a study-away program designed for students in our music majors.
-This full semester experience is designed to present both an enhanced academic and hands-on learning adventure for serious students interested in immersing themselves in the ultimate creative music community, Nashville, Tennessee.
+The University of New Haven is proud to partner with Blackbird Studio to offer a study-away program designed for students in our music majors.
+Nashville is the creative center of the American music business and a source for artists, songwriters, producers and engineers across the musical spectrum.

 This full semester experience is designed to present both an enhanced academic and hands-on learning adventure for serious students interested in immersing themselves in the ultimate creative music community, Nashville, Tennessee.

 Students will have the unique opportunity to learn, observe and interact with state of the art facilities and cutting edge technology as well as the top line artists, producers and engineers in recording and live sound.
 Additionally, students will be surrounded by the industry’s best and brightest experts in the various music industry disciplines including music publishing, radio, management, touring and A+R.

 Standard University of New Haven tuition plus a $1,500 program fee.
-Travel, housing and meals should be arranged by each student based on information provided by the Department of Music.
+Travel, housing and meals should be arranged by each student based on vetted information provided by the Department of Music.

-The University of New Haven is authorized for operation as a postsecondary educational institution by the Tennessee Higher Education Commission.
-In order to view detailed job placement and graduation information on the programs offered by the University of New Haven, please visit the Tennessee Higher Education Commission and click on the Authorized Institutions Data link under Recent Reports at the bottom of the screen.
+In order to view detailed job placement and graduation information on the programs offered by the University of New Haven, please visit https://www.tn.gov/THEC.